Top Frame

 William Henry Benefield

-William Henry Benefield is Clinical Assistant Professor of Psychiatry at the University of Texas Health Science Center at San Antonio and a Clinical Psychopharmacologist.
-He is an Officer of the The Most Venerable Order of the Hospital of St. John of Jerusalem.
-He is a member of the Church of the Atonement, Chicago.
+William Henry Benefield is a Clinical Psychopharmacologist, Clinical Assistant Professor of Psychiatry at the University of Texas Health Science Center at San Antonio, and Clinical Assistant Professor of Pharmacy at the University of Texas at Austin.
+He is organist for Musica Sacra San Antonio and serves as one of the Brotherhood’s organists during convocations.
+He is an Officer of the The Most Venerable Order of the Hospital of St. John of Jerusalem, a member of St. Paul’s, San Antonio, and serves the Brotherhood as Minister Provincial for the Province of the West.

 Nathanael Deward Rahm

-Nathanael Deward Rahm is Organist-Choirmaster and Administrative Assistant at Saint Peter’s, Chicago, and is one of the BSG Community’s organists.
-He has served on the Diocese of Chicago Treble Festival Committee and the steering committee for the Leadership Program for Church Musicians Serving Small Congregations (LPM).
-He is the Brotherhood’s Minister Provincial for Province 5.
+Nathanael Deward Rahm has been serving parishes in Chicago and suburbs for over 30 years.
+Currently, he is Organist-Choirmaster at Church of Our Saviour, Elmhurst, Illinois.
+He also works as the Parish Administrator for Church of the Ascension, Chicago.
+He has also served on the Diocese of Chicago’s Treble Festival Committee, and on the steering committee for the Leadership Program for Church Musicians Serving Small Congregations (LPM).
+He is the Brotherhood’s Minister Provincial for Province 5, the Director of Convocation Liturgy and Music, and one of the community’s organists.

 Thomas Lawrence Greer